kubernetes/community/contributors/design-proposals/sig-cli/get-describe-apiserver-extensions.md

 #### Option 2: Modify api-machinery RestMapper

-Modify the api-machinery RestMapper to parse the column tags and include them in the *RestMapping* used by the resource builder.
+Modify the api-machinery RestMapper to parse extensions prefixed with `x-kubernetes` and include them in the *RestMapping* used by the resource builder.

 ```go
 type RESTMapping struct {